Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Abstract

 \section{Abstract}

-The thermodynamical properties of matter created in high-energy heavy-ion collisions have been studied in the framework of the non-extensive Tsallis statistics by fitting the transverse momentum spectra ($p_{\rm T} $) of produced particles.
-The \pT~distributions of charged particles and identified pions from the available experimental data of Au-Au collisions at the Relativistic Heavy Ion Collider (RHIC) energies and Pb-Pb collisions at the Large Hadron Collider (LHC) energies are fitted by Tsallis distribution.
-The fit parameter $q$ measures the degree of deviation of the system from an equilibrium state and $T$ is the kinetic freeze-out temperature.
-It is observed that, in general, $q$ increases with the increase of collision energy and the variation with respect to centrality is collision energy dependent, whereas, $T$ decreases with collision energy, and increases with collision centrality.
-A reversal of the centrality dependency has been observed for collision energies below 27~GeV.
-The correlation between the Tsallis parameters with centrality and collision energy are presented along with a comparison to the corresponding results from the fits of the blast-wave model.
+{The thermodynamic properties of matter created in high-energy heavy-ion collisions have been studied in the framework of the non-extensive Tsallis statistics.
+The transverse momentum ($p_{\rm T}$)~spectra of identified charged particles (pions, kaons, protons) and all charged particles from the available experimental data of Au-Au collisions at the Relativistic Heavy Ion Collider (RHIC) energies and Pb-Pb collisions at the Large Hadron Collider (LHC) energies are fitted by the Tsallis distribution.
+The fit parameters, $q$ and $T$ measure the degree of deviation from an equilibrium state and the effective temperature of the thermalized system, respectively.
+The $p_{\rm T}$~spectra are well described by the Tsallis distribution function from peripheral to central collisions for the wide range of collision energies, from $\sqrt{s_{\rm NN}}$ = 7.7 GeV to 5.02 TeV.
+The extracted Tsallis parameters are found to be dependent on the particle species, collision energy, centrality, and fitting ranges in $p_{\rm T}$.
+For central collisions, both $q$ and $T$ depend strongly on the fit ranges in $p_{\rm T}$.
+For most of the collision energies, $q$ remains almost constant as a function of centrality, whereas $T$ increases from peripheral to central collisions.
+For a given centrality, $q$ systematically increases as a function of collision energy whereas $T$ has a decreasing trend.
+A profile plot of $q$ and $T$ with respect to collision energy and centrality shows an anti-correlation between the two parameters. }